 montenegro shops

-My favorite grocery stores in Montenegro.
+My favorite grocery store chain in Montenegro

 Below are two useful articles for the shopaholic: